xmtp/xmtp-dot-org/blog/eth-online-awards-2023.md

 ![](./media/eth-online/image3.png)

-Dex Tech, the "first gamified social DEX," is a decentralized exchange designed for traders to communicate confidently.
+Dex Tech, the "first gamified social DEX," is a decentralized exchange designed for traders to communicate with, and learn from, pros.

 Professional traders are often hard to reach, and verifying their reputations can be challenging.
-Dex Tech addresses this by blending a social touch into a unified DEX experience.
+Dex Tech addresses this by blending the social with the DEX experience.

-Using Social Finance (SoFi or SocialFi), Dex Tech taps into the decentralized social realm and integrates with DeFi principles.
-In SocialFi, users can create their tokens, representing their value on the platform (called Keys for Dex Tech's traders).
-Pro traders, with a record of on-chain activity, build trust through their provenance.
+Users can create their own tokens, representing their value on the platform.
+Pro traders can point to their on-chain activity to build trust.

-Dex Tech's use of XMTP highlights the protocol's flexibility.
-It token-gates conversations based on the number of Keys in a user's wallet.
-Holding Keys unlocks a valuable communication line, allowing users to gain insights from respected traders, creating an engaging environment for blockchain-based trading.
+Dex Tech then token-gates conversations, allowing users to discover and reach respected traders, thereby creating an engaging environment for blockchain-based trading.

 Check out [Dex Tech’s entry to ETHGlobal here](https://ethglobal.com/showcase/dextech-x13s5).